Updated Apr. 27, 2022

 By the time the Spotmatic came around, a reverse adapter and a clip-on viewfinder magnifier had joined the party.
 For all of those budding, Pentax-packing private eyes, along with the Spotmatic II came a mirror adapter for the 200 & 300mm lenses that allowed the photographer to surreptitiously snap suspicious subjects while pointing the camera away from them.
 Seriously, we're not making this up.
 Somebody at Pentax must have been a '60s spy show addict ;-).
 On a less intriguing note, there was also a new helicoid extension tube that basically combined the function of the standard #2 and #3 tubes in an infinitely variable range of 16.8 to 30.6mm.

 Motor Drives.
-Pentax introduced a motor drive option for the Spotmatic in 1969.
+Pentax introduced a motor drive option for the Spotmatic in 1968.
 Such models were special order and very rare.
 Considerable modification to the film transport and mirror assemblies was required.
-The top speed was three fps (frames per second).
+The top speed was 2.5 - 3.3 fps (frames per second) depending on shutter speed.
 Such cameras had "MOTOR DRIVE" engraved on the front or back edge of the bottom plate.
 The detachable drive unit had a centrally-mounted vertical battery grip underneath the motor housing.
 The original MD I (which was also used on the Spotmatic II) had three electrical contacts, while its successor, the MD II had four.
 The MD II (with matching Battery Grip II) was designed for use with the ES & ESII, and Spotmatic F bodies.
 A person must be very careful to match the proper drive unit to the particular camera body being used.
 A very helpful article can be found here at Asahi Optical Historical Club.
 The original Ni-cad batteries are nearly impossible to find nowadays (and therefore, are very expensive), but there was an adapter that allowed the use of 8 - alkaline AA cells (unfortunately, it is also very rare).
 Motor Drive units are basically a collectible due to their rarity and the scarcity of components available today.
 The Motor Drive-capable bodies retained a manual advance mechanism and can be used like any standard Spottie.

 Focusing Screens.
 Until the ES came along, there was no provision for using different focusing screens on a Pentax.
 The original screen was a matte field with a central microprism focusing aid.
 With the ES came the option of two other choices: a plain ground glass with central cross (for macrophotography), or a matte field with a central split-image rangefinder.
 These were not user-interchangeable; the camera had to be taken to a Pentax Service Center for the exchange to be made.